Managing Amnesty International with a open source software, CiviCRM

 Integration with Redsys (ex Sermepa)

-Ixiam has developed and released, along with Amnesty International in Spain, integration of CiviCRM and Redsys.
+iXiam has developed and released, along with Amnesty International in Spain, integration of CiviCRM and Redsys.

 Redsys is a highly accepted payment gateway in Spain and the rest of the world.
 It’s compliant with the security schemes defined by major international brands for payments in virtual environments.
-This integration allows user entities of CiviCRM an online billing method for tickets to events, receiving donations or dues, among others.>
+This integration allows user entities of CiviCRM an online billing method for tickets to events, receiving donations or dues, among others.

-As a result of the project, Amnesty International Spain not only has a tool that meets their expectations but it has also become part of the CiviCRM community with contributions and improvements to the project.
+As a result of the project, Amnesty International Spain not only has a tool that meets their expectations but it has also become part of the CiviCRM community with contributions and improvements back to the project.